 If you are doing things your way then you are doing things the right way Magick brings us all together, but it also a very personal and unique thing.
 As you learn, you will discover the things you like (and perhaps the things you don’t like too) and build a beautiful practice that is all your own

 That doesn’t mean you have to be all alone though, your friendly coven is here and always happy to help!
-Feel free to post in #questions whenever you have something on your mind
+Feel free to post in Q&A whenever you have something on your mind

 Looking forward to talking with you more soon!
 Blessed be